mayfieldjr/slots/README.md

-# Slots this program produces random numbers and give the user the chance to continue or not
+# This is a program made to give a randomizes 2 slots and lets the user choose to continue or not